Where does the name RAGUSA come from?

 Where does the cocoa used in Camille Bloch products come from?

 The quality of the raw materials is the foremost priority in the manufacture of our chocolate specialities.
-We obtain our cocoa from Ghana in West Africa and from Ecuador in South America.
+We obtain our cocoa from Ghana in West Africa and from Peru in South America.
 Since 2011 we have worked with the organisation “Sourcetrust” in Ghana, a non-profit organisation that supports the cocoa farmers locally and helps promote a dependable ecologically and socially responsible cultivation.
 Our specialists also visit the growing regions personally to monitor growing conditions first-hand.

 Which vegetable fats does Camille Bloch use in its specialities?